How to Run an Effective Agile Demo: A Secret Way to Build Stakeholder Trust

 - Invite individuals impacted by your team’s work

-- Craft an invite that lets them know why they should attend
+- Craft an invitation that lets them know why they should attend

 - Decide what software to demo